The Relationship Between Trauma Disorders and Addiction

 A study found that 40 percent of inpatients in a substance use facility also met the criteria for PTSD; there is a clear connection between trauma disorders and addiction.
 But, what is a trauma disorder, how do they affect substance use, and how can they both be treated?
 The following discussion should answer these questions.

 Dealing with a trauma disorder is difficult and trying to recover from an addiction on top of that can feel impossible.
 Our treatment specialists can help.
 We can direct you to a topnotch rehab facility that works with trauma disorders.
-Call and get started finding a treatment that can work for you.
+Call 800-598-5053 (Who Answers?) and get started finding a treatment that can work for you.

 In order for something to be considered a trauma and stressor related disorder, a person must have been exposed to a traumatic or stressful event, like having one’s life threatened, witnessing a death, being raped, or enduring serious injury.
 The following are all acknowledged disorders that fall into this category: